andrejcremoznik/WordPressBP/README.md

 ```

-### Frontend
+### Front-end

-Frontend dependencies are handled by NPM and will be installed in the `node_modules` subfolder.
-Pull them in by referencing stylesheets from the Sass files and javascripts from the `browserify` configuration.
+Front-end dependencies are handled by NPM and will be installed in the `node_modules` sub-folder.

-When developing use `npm run build:watch` to watch stylesheets and javascripts for changes and to compile on every change.
+When developing use `npm run watch` to watch stylesheets and javascripts for changes and to compile on every change.

 `npm run build` will compile all assets and minify them.

 Run `npm run` to list all available tasks as configured in `package.json`.

-### Backend
+### Back-end

 Develop your template in the `web/app/themes/mywebsite`.

-If you're going to build custom plugins put them in `web/app/plugins` and prefix the folder name with you project's namespace as used in the setup script.
+If you're going to build custom plugins put them in `web/app/plugins` and prefix the folder name with you project's namespace e.g. `mywebsite-cool-plugin`.
 This way they won't be ignored by `.gitignore` otherwise you'll have to modify its rules.

-Use **composer** to pull in 3rd-party plugins to your project from [WordPres Packagist](http://wpackagist.org/).
+Use **composer** to pull in 3rd-party plugins to your project from [WordPres Packagist](http://wpackagist.org/) e.g. `composer require wpackagist-plugin/wordpress-seo`.

 ## Introducing new developers to your project